There is an option now on your profile page

 - Another real life version was the tragedy surrounding professional wrestler Chris Benoit, who murdered his wife and son then hanged himself using his weights machine.
 Exactly why it happened is not known, but a history of steroid use and some pretty significant brain injuries were likely involved, since the autopsy showed that "Benoit's brain was so severely damaged it resembled the brain of an 85-year-old Alzheimer's patient."
 Another reason would be the death of his best friend Eddie Guerrero, which was reportedly something he was never fully able to move on from.

 - The father of Judith Barsi, young star of many a Don Bluth film, killed Judith and her mother, burned their house down, and shot himself.
-The Land Before Time and All Dogs Go to Heaven were actually released posthumously.
+The Land Before Time and All Dogs Go to Heaven, in which she voiced Ducky and Anne-Marie, respectively, were actually released posthumously.

 - For a brief time in the fall/winter of '08/09 you couldn't watch TV for half an hour without hearing of some guy who lost everything due to the financial crisis and decided to off his family, random relatives, a few people at work, and finally himself.